mautic/user-documentation/docs/channels/emails.rst

 Excluding Segments
 ==================

-There is a multi-select field that allows excluding contacts belonging given segments.
+There is a multi-select field that allows excluding Contacts belonging given Segments.

 .. image:: images/emails/email-excluding-segments.png
   :width: 400